 Coming back out by popular demand!
 The Coming Back Out Ball also returned in 2018.
 It was a celebration of elders of the LGBTI community.

-The inaugural ball intends to significantly raise awareness for LGBTI elders, some of who are coming out for the first time, others are coming ‘back out’ after a period of isolation in aged care.
+The inaugural ball sort to significantly raise awareness for LGBTI elders, some of who are coming out for the first time, others are coming ‘back out’ after a period of isolation in aged care.
 The event is colourful, not in the literal sense but yes, of course, there are rainbows.
 It’s the diversity of the production committee and attending community who pull the show together that give rise to limitless vibrancy and connection.
-There will be dancing.
+There of course is dancing.

 \ [ ]